Showing posts with label song. Show all posts

 In a later email Nicolay wrote:

 "This song is most likely from the period when Norway was in union with Sweden (1814-1905).
 In this period there was great emigration from Norway to the US starting in 1820 with a peak in 1860 ending around 1920.
 The Taters were heavily persecuted with organized hunts by hunters and local communities.
 So many of them would probably seek safety and a better life as far away from danger as they could get.
-I wouldn’t be surprised if the tune got song on these boats crossing the Atlantic, especially since the lyric is about taking goodbye to someone dear – and the song is melancholic (like all Tater songs) so it would surely fit the situation people on the boats were in."
+I wouldn’t be surprised if the tune got sung on these boats crossing the Atlantic, especially since the lyric is about taking goodbye to someone dear – and the song is melancholic (like all Tater songs) so it would surely fit the situation people on the boats were in."

 This melody, then, could not have travelled from North America to Norway.
 People were migrating in a single direction, escaping persecution, forced sterilization, murder.
 They had no reason to travel in the opposite direction, which would have been fatal, They were travelling from east to west.
 From Norway to the U.S. Bringing their songs (and melodies) with them.